FuelLabs/fuel-core/docs/fee_calculations.md

 #### Generous Estimate

 Additionally, this will only apply to our early networks, which won't be long-live.
-This allows us to take a bigger risk on the storage price and increas it over time to compensate for users adding a lot of data.
+This allows us to take a bigger risk on the storage price and increase it over time to compensate for users adding a lot of data.

 All this included, if we re-estimate the yearly storage limit as 5 TB we get: